 We collect information about you from a number of sources:

-- Directly from you, when you join the Berkeley Ensemble or Little Venice Festival mailing lists, sign up for one of our chamber music courses or study days, make a donation, volunteer, work as a musician with the Berkeley Ensemble or as an Artist at The Little Venice Music Festival, or otherwise provide us with your personal information.
+- Directly from you, when you join the Berkeley Ensemble or Little Venice Festival mailing lists, sign up for one of our chamber music courses or study days, sign up for Berkeley Ensemble Online with a trial, free or paid for subscription, make a donation, volunteer, work as a musician with the Berkeley Ensemble or as an Artist at The Little Venice Music Festival, or otherwise provide us with your personal information.

 - If you book a ticket for a Berkeley Ensemble event via an external venue partner, such as The Southbank Centre, and ask to be added to our mailing list, your data will be passed to us securely.